pdbme/pdbMate/src/pdbMate/README.md

 Renaming and moving files makes sense when you want to watch videos on your local PC and even when adding content to your media managers.
 There are no media manager that can sort adult content.

-What does the rename function do?
+What does the rename function do (Step-By-Step)?

 - Gather a list of all files in the source folders you specified in your appsettings.json.
 - Ignore folders and files that are not ready for renaming (unpack folders from sabnzbd)